Common periwinkle: Packaging

 Commonly packed in 3 kg boxes by the processor, the box is usually polystyrene foam or thin wood, depending on the market demands.
 Holes in the box ensures that any water lost by the snails drains out, so that they remain in better condition for longer.
 A label indicates the fishing zone, packaging date, and any other information required by law.

 Storing

-In a fridge, the common periwinkle can usually be stored for up to a week, but this may vary depending on how long they have been stored prior to sale, and how they have been kept since the moment they are fished.
+In a refrigerator, the common periwinkle can usually be stored for up to a week, but this may vary depending on how long they have been stored prior to sale, and how they have been kept since the moment they are fished.
 As long as they are kept moist and cold, they can survive well for a longer period of time.
 It is not recommended to store at temperatures below 0 degrees Celsius, even if research has shown a Median Lower Lethal Temperature of -13.0 degree Celsius.
 Even if the common periwinkle survives when put back into seawater, they seem to be unable to move and climb.